isomerpages/mlaw-corp/news/speeches/_posts/2009-01-09-Speech-by-Minister-for-Law-and-Second-Minister-for-Home-Affairs-Mr-K-Shanmugam-on-Indian-Diaspora-Preservation-of-Language-and-Culture-at-the-Pravasi-Bharatiya-Divas-Convention-2009.md

 ---
-layout: post
-title: "Speech by Minister for Law and Second Minister for Home Affairs, Mr K Shanmugam on “Indian Diaspora: Preservation of Language and Culture”, at the Pravasi Bharatiya Divas Convention 2009"
+title: 'Speech by Minister for Law and Second Minister for Home Affairs, Mr K Shanmugam on “Indian Diaspora: Preservation of Language and Culture”, at the Pravasi Bharatiya Divas Convention 2009'
 permalink: /news/speeches/speech-by-minister-for-law-and-second-minister-for-home-affairs-mr-k-shanmugam-on-indian-diaspora
 breadcrumb: Speeches
-collection_name: news

 ---

 9 Jan 2009 Posted in [Speeches](/news/speeches)